mpieva/postprocessing/README.md

 ## Ancient DNA preprocessing pipeline

 This is a pipeline for the initial processing of sequencing runs that are _not_ metagenomics samples.

-For example the shotgun sequencing of a human bone sample
+The files should be already mapped to the human genome!

 ### Workflow